Privacy settings

 To keep your home free from serious condensation, it's important that you balance your heating and ventilation, and minimise how much moisture you create within the home.

-Turning on your heating and open the window
+Turning on the heating and opening the windows

 It may seem counter-intuitive but opening your window just a little while your heating is on can make a big difference in keeping your home moisture-free.
 It doesn't need to be open too wide - a gap of about 2 inches will do the trick - and it's best to avoid doing it too late in the day when the air is damper and cooler.